A Brief Defense of the Resurrection

 So what then is the significance that Jesus was buried and that Paul and the confession stated that?
 The Heidelberg Catechism says that “His burial testified that He had really died.”

-Third, the Tomb was Empty.
+Third, Jesus’ Tomb was Empty.
 Jesus rose from the dead (1 Cor.
 15:4) and thus left an empty tomb.
 Actually, it was never even claimed that the tomb was not empty.
 That was not an option that anyone could have claimed because the tomb was empty.
 Instead, the authorities that wanted to crush the early Christian movement said that the disciples stole Jesus’ body (Matt.
 28:13, 15).
 Yet, that claim is preposterous for a few reasons.
-For example, Jesus’ followers did not have the motivation or the means to put on such a pointless charade.
+For example, Jesus’ followers did not have the motivation or the means to put on such a pointless charade (the penalty for the tomb-breaker was capital punishment, see the Nazareth Inscription).
 People have also put forward the idea that the women went to the wrong tomb.
 This view, however, doesn’t hold up to scrutiny either.
 If the women had gone to the wrong tomb then the authorities would have said so.
 They did know where the tomb was; they set guards in front of it.

 First, we see early attestation that the tomb was empty.
 Paul quoted an early confession that Jesus was raised (1 Cor.
 15:4) which implicitly states that the tomb was empty.
 We also have other very reliable historical sources that all claim that the tomb was empty.